 From USM Anywhere, you can send an alarm or event notification to your PagerDuty incident management console so that team members receive alerts.
 This facilitates communication and collaboration within the same messaging tool that your organization uses for incident responseIncident response is a business process or plan dictating how an organization handles security incidents such as a security breach or attack..
-When you have this integration configured in USM Anywhere, you can create orchestration rules to automatically send these notifications when an eventAny traffic or data exchange detected by AlienVault products through a Sensor, or through external devices such as a firewall. or alarmAlarms provide notification of an event or sequence of events that require attention or investigation. matches the rule criteria.
+When you have this integration configured in USM Anywhere, you can create orchestration rules to automatically send these notifications when an eventAny traffic or data exchange detected by AT&T Cybersecurity products through a sensor, or through external devices such as a firewall. or alarmAlarms provide notification of an event or sequence of events that require attention or investigation. matches the rule criteria.

 PagerDuty provides a mechanism to create services that include integrations to its Events API as a way to post data from external sources into PagerDuty incidents.
 The service configuration determines how PagerDuty handles the incoming incident.
 You must first create the integration key for a PagerDuty service before you set up the configuration in USM Anywhere to send these notifications.